The Netherlands is relaxing its Coronavirus measures

 - Hotels are open, but hotel bars and restaurants remain closed

-These measures are in effect until further notice.
+These measures are in effect at least until June 8, 2021.

 Social Distancing: One and a Half Meter Society